 Having pets can be one of the great joys of life, but not for everyone.
 When selling your home, having pets can actually be a hindrance.
 It is important to erase all evidence of pet inhabitants as much as possible so that any foul odors or stains won’t distract your buyers.
+In this article, we will discuss how to Erase the Evidence of Pets.
 Here are some tips to help!

 Keep your pets out of sight.